dankunk/DS3231_Relay/README.md

 Note: The A, B, and C libraries can be found in the included lib/ directory in the PicoW_Set-ds3231/ github directory.
 Just copy over the files to the lib/ directory on your board.

-## 3. Make sure that the code.py file in the PicoW_Set-ds3231/ directory is uploaded to the root directory of your board.
+## 3. Upload the code.py file to the root of the board.

+This can be found in the PicoW_Set-ds3231/ directory in this repo.

 Note: The code.py file will automatically run everytime your board recieves power.